 Finding Inspiration in 19th Century America

 His passion for early Americana books provided lots of literary inspiration for Matthews.
 He started in the late seventies by publishing Tales of a Ohio Land, stories based on actual historical incidents from the 18th and 19th century.
 One typical story, “Lucinda Hill is Born Again“ tells the tale of a teenage girl who miraculously heals from a serious illness and seeks out John Chapman (aka Johnny Appleseed) to explain whether her nagging sense that she is already dead is actually true.
 In this depiction, Johnny Appleseed is not a folkloric figure but a sage who asks metaphysical questions.
 In the early 1980s, Matthews wrote Sassafras, a long comic epic novel about a junior phrenologist from the 19th century who travels through the midwest prairies in search of adventures, a woman and another phrenologist who stole his belongings.
 Of this novel, a New York Times critic wrote, “the backwoods humor is entertaining, the masculine camaraderie dead center in the tradition of 19th-century frontier whoppers.”
-During the 1980s and 1990s, Matthews wrote three more major works about the Civil War era — a still unpublished novel titled Boys from Elm Grove, the Gambler’s Nephew (published later in 2011) and the Soldier Boys story collection (to be published in ebook form in 2014).
+During the 1980s and 1990s, Matthews wrote three more major works about the Civil War era — a still unpublished novel titled Boys from Elm Grove, the Gambler’s Nephew (published later in 2011) and the Soldier Boys story collection (published as an ebook in 2016).
 Gambler’s Nephew relates the tale of how the accidental shooting of a runaway slave by an ardent abolitionist uncovers a whole web of hidden relationships in the community.
 Unlike the allegorical and satirical Sassafras, Gambler tackles more social and ethical issues, depicting 19th century morality in ways that would make the modern reader squeamish.
-Matthews doesn’t pass judgement on beliefs and superstitions which might seem repugnant to the the modern reader.
+Matthews doesn’t pass judgement on beliefs and superstitions which might seem repugnant to the modern reader.
 Instead Gambler’s Nephew shows how people lived with such beliefs while still professing themselves to be religious and upstanding.
 The soon-to-be-published story collection Soldier Boys depicts how Civil War soldiers try to maintain a semblance of civility and boyish playfulness amidst the horrors of war.
 Not simply anti-war, these stories use the personal stories of young soldiers as an opportunity to meditate on life and death itself.
 In the collection’s first story, “Requiem on the Rappahannock,” a junior messenger from General Grant is tasked with delivering to another general the sad news that his wife died giving birth to a dead infant.
 This messenger encounters all sorts of unexpected obstacles — including the frenzied celebrations by the regiment after a recent military victory.
 The messenger begins to question his own commitment to deliver the message and wonders whether a society could ever deteriorate to the point where one man’s personal tragedy is no longer noteworthy.

 Parallel to his interests in historical subjects, Matthews continued to write short stories about modern living throughout his career.
 In the 1980s and early 1990s, Johns Hopkins U. Press published several of his short story collections: Ghostly Populations, Crazy Women, Dirty Tricks, Dubious Persuasions and Storyhood as We Know It.
 (You can download a free Jack Matthews story sampler ebook here).
 These collections are generally easy to read, realistic, dialogue-driven, tightly-written with occasional rhetorical flourishes.
 They involve people who work at supermarkets or gas stations or hair salons; they go to class reunions, cocktail parties or kill time in the company break room.
 Many characters are just unsophisticated folks with ordinary problems.
 They have worries, obsessions and blind spots.
 Usually they don’t have grand ambitions, but are focused on the here-and-now.
 A number of them foolishly cling to certain notions or secretly seethe about things they could not change.
 They are jealous or spiteful or seemingly irrational.
 Many have secrets or links to the past.
 A number of these stories focus on the mundane (and sometimes hilarious) struggles of married couples during various stages of married life (Mr. Matthews himself was happily married to his wife Barbara for 66 years).
 In the story “Family Plots,” a terminally ill attorney and his wife have a vicious argument over his will and whether the wife should cremate him.
 Each tries to trick the other into acceding to that person’s wishes.
 Eventually, one of them prevails, but only at the price of considerable anger and hurt feelings.
 The long argument may not have accomplished anything but it revealed an emotional chasm between the two which neither had been aware of.